Triatomic hydrogen: Spectrum

 Gerhard Herzberg was the first to find spectroscopic lines of neutral H3 when he was 75 years old in 1979.
 Later he announced that this observation was one of his favourite discoveries.
 The lines came about from a cathode discharge tube.
 The reason that earlier observers could not see any H3 spectral lines, was due to them being swamped by the spectrum of the much more abundant H2.
 The important advance was to separate out H3 so it could be observed alone.
-Separation uses mass spectroscopy separation of the positive ions, so that H3 with mass 3 can be separated from H2 with mass 2.
+Separation uses mass spectrometry separation of the positive ions, so that H3 with mass 3 can be separated from H2 with mass 2.
 However there is still some contamination from HD, which also has mass 3.

 The spectrum of H3 is mainly due to transitions to the longer lived state of 2p2A2".
 The spectrum can be measured via a two step photo-ionization method.

 Transitions dropping to the lower 2s2A1' state are affected by its very short lifetime in what is called predissociation.
 The spectral lines involved are broadened.
 In the spectrum there are bands due to rotation with P Q and R branches.
 The R branch is very weak in H3 isotopomer but strong with D3 (trideuterium).

 The symmetric stretch vibration mode has a wave number of 3213.1 cm−1 for the 3s2A1' level and 3168 cm−1 for 3d2E" and 3254 cm−1 for 2p2A2".
 The bending vibrational frequencies are also quite similar to those for H_{3}^{+}.